-- 1. Clone your fork to the local computer with git clone git@github.com:your-user-name/iris. git - 2.
+- 1. Clone your fork to the local computer with git clone git@github.com:your-user-name/iris.git - 2.
 Change directory to your new repo: cd iris.
 Then git branch -a to show you all branches.
 You'll get something like:

 '''

-master remotes/origin/master
+main remotes/origin/main

 '''

-This tells you that you are currently on the master branch, and that you also have a remote connection to origin/master.
+This tells you that you are currently on the main branch, and that you also have a remote connection to origin/main.
 What remote repository is remote/origin?
 Try git remote -v to see the URLs for the remote.
 They will point to your github fork.